 An EIN is a unique nine-digit number assigned to businesses for tax reporting purposes, and it serves as a Social Security Number (SSN) for a company.
 It is used for many business activities, including opening a bank account, hiring employees, and filing tax returns.

 What is Form SS-4?

-Form SS-4, also known as an SS4 IRS Notification Letter, is an IRS application form you can use to request a nine-digit Employer Identification Number (EIN).
+Form SS-4, an SS4 IRS Notification Letter, is an IRS application form to request a nine-digit Employer Identification Number (EIN).
 An EIN is your business’s Taxpayer Identification Number (TIN) and is assigned to you for business purposes only.

 What is Form SS-4 Used For?

-You can use Form SS-4 if you need an EIN to file taxes or report information as an employer, sole proprietor, corporation, partnership, estate, trust, or another similar business entity.
+You can use Form SS-4 if you need an EIN to file taxes or report information as an employer, sole proprietor, corporation, partnership, estate, trust, or similar business entity.

 The information on the SS-4 form is used to establish your business tax account, allowing the IRS to identify your business and its associated accounts.